POL-U5410.02 Managing Telework Arrangements

 1. At the request of an employee, or

-2. Required by a Unit Authority in order to meet business and operational needs.
+2. Required by a Unit Authority in order to meet business and operational needs, and

-Employee requests must be documented through a Telework Agreement. approved by the Unit Authority.
+Employee requests must be documented through a Telework Request and Agreement eForm approved by the Unit Authority.
 This approval authority may not be further delegated.
 However, a Unit Authority may:

 1. Have their directors, managers, and/or supervisors assess and make an initial recommendation for employee positions under their purview, and